BackofenLab/AxoWise/docs/journalStructure.md

 * Cancer Cell: 48.8
 * Immunity: 43.47

-Note: Science journals cannot be accessed without Institution registration.
+Note: Most of the Science journals cannot be accessed without Institution registration.